-Tutorials will be offered only to juniors or seniors in good academic standing.
+Tutorials will be offered only to sophomores, juniors or seniors in good academic standing.
 Students may take no more than one tutorial per semester and credits for a tutorial may vary between one and four credits depending on the scope of the tutorial.
 Tutorials must be approved by the McDonough Undergraduate Program Office and can only count for a free elective, not a curriculum requirement.

 Tutorials offer students special opportunities to study subjects that are not part of the regular curriculum.
-Tutorials should represent an intellectual commitment and workload similar to that required of a normal three-credit course.
+Tutorials should represent an intellectual commitment and workload similar to that required of a normal course of equivalent credit.